 |Personal Injury Claims - Child under 18||3 years from the date of their 18th birthday|

-More complex accidents or serious injury claims can take longer than this because both parties involved need more time to gather supporting evidence.
-Cases where the local authority deny liability will also take longer to process than the 9 month system.
+The amount of time a public highway accident claim needs to be resolved can vary and there is no typical average figure that can be given.
+However, more straightforward cases where the defendant admits liability early on may take roughly 6-12 months to conclude.
+More complex accidents or serious injury claims can take longer than this, potentially because both parties involved need more time to gather supporting evidence.
+Cases where the local authority deny liability will also take longer to process than those where liability is admitted straight away.

 No Win No Fee Compensation Claims For An Accident On A Public Highway